How to Play

 3. If an Action card comes up while dealing, pause dealing immediately to resolve it, then continue.

-4. The Dealer then offers each player in turn the option to:
+4. The Dealer then offers each player in turn the option to "Hit" (get dealt another card) or "Stay" (exit the round and bank your points).

 5. If you Hit, put Number cards in a single row with Score Modifier cards above them.